 Guarding against Humans

 I am fortunate that none of my dogs currently resource guards items from me.
 This is a combination of luck with Summer and Zani, and deliberate training with Clara.
 Because of her feral history, Clara has abundant, strong survival behaviors.
 (Translation: she is very pushy.)
 So I made a special effort to head off potential resource guarding against me when she was a baby.
-This is a good idea with any puppy or new dog, and here is an article that describes some good exercises for that.
+This is a good idea with any puppy or new dog.

 Notice I said my dogs don’t currently resource guard against me.
 Here’s a photo from many years ago of Cricket with a rawhide chewy.
 Enough said.

 My movie shows my dogs having “discussions” about objects and places they want to have control of.
 The resource guarding behaviors are mostly on the very low end of ritualized aggression, which to me is a very good thing.
 They are working things out without coming very close to harming each other.